 Currently, I’m dealing with both anxiety and depression, partnered with the yucking feelings from the medication, SAD and the pandemic anxiety as a cherry on top.
 I can’t speak for everyone, but I know I’ve personally gotten to a point where I can’t differentiate one from the others.
 I wake up feeling uneasy, but struggle to pinpoint exactly where it’s coming from.

 This time of the year, every year, I feel like I’m just surviving.

 It’s like I’m in an enclosed cardboard box, forced to sit with my negative thoughts and anxieties.
 This year, someone came around and dumped an obnoxious amount of water on the box – the water is COVID-19.
 I’m still in my box, but now water is seeping in.
 Being stuck in the dark corners of your mind can be lonely, but having physical isolation as well has been a game changer.

 Before I continue – does any of this resonate with you?
 If it does, good.
-I hope I can help you feel less alone.
-I strongly encourage you to dive into your brain.
+I hope I can help you feel heard and validated.
+I strongly encourage you to dive into your own brain.
 Writing things down feels really good to me, it may not be the same for everyone, but I hope you find a way to allow yourself to dig deeper.

 How are you, really?